 There is a universal principle: Once Impossible, Now Easy… Self-confidence is one area where this principle reigns supreme.
 Confidence builds as you go on learning and mastering different things, and enhance your abilities in life.
 In fact, confidence is sometimes defined as a strong belief in your own ability to succeed against all odds.
 If you have a strong belief in your ability to learn new things, you tend to develop more self-confidence.
 Although you may not feel confident about your business when you begin, bit by bit your small successes begin to create a permanent internal feeling of confidence that no one can take from you.

 So Self Confidence is gained, not given.
-It’s a result of doing new things, and sometimes hard things, stretching beyond your comfort zone
+It’s a result of doing new things, and sometimes hard things, stretching beyond your comfort zone.
+If you’d like to read more about self-confidence, check out this great article click here.

 - For help with your CORE Business Fundamentals™, sign up for my free video training program: Sanity Strategies to Rescue Mompreneur Superheros! by clicking here, or copy and paste this link into a new browser http://bit.ly/YGlvqg